WinVector/wrapr/extras/bquote.md

 Macros and metaprogramming in `R`
 ---------------------------------

 We are going to run through the code control methods we listed earlier in essentially chronological order.
-This is not a full comparison, but for each method will comment on its suitability for our example goal (converting code capturing interfaces into reusable referentially transparent interfaces) *and* how the capabilities of each method relate to the methods available before them.
+This is not a full comparison, but for each method will comment on its suitability for our example goal (converting code capturing interfaces into reusable referentially transparent interfaces) *and* how the capabilities of each method relate to the methods available before them (i.e. are they actually solving open problems).
+Obviously there is the important possibility that newer solutions can be better solutions, but just because a solution is newer doesn't mean it is in fact better.
+Also each solution could easily be best if it gets to choose the problem we claim to be of interest.
+The problem we are interested in programming over code, in particular programming over `dplry`, as this was an actual pain point in production projects.
+The `wrapr` package will get the (slightly unfair) presentation advantage that as the package author I can attempt to explain intent of `wrapr` package choices here.

 ### `base::do.call()`